John C. H. Lee: Early military engineer career

 In October 1913, Lee and the 3d Engineer Battalion departed for the Western Pacific.
 He conducted topographical survey work on Guam from 23 October 1913 to 30 July 1914, and then in the Philippines, where he was Senior Topographical Inspector with the Philippine Department from December 1914 to October 1915.
 He commanded the Northern District on Luzon from December 1914 to June 1915, and the Cagayan District from July to September 1915.
 He returned to the United States in November 1915, and was assigned to the Wheeling District in Wheeling, West Virginia, where he was responsible for the completion of the No. 14 Dam on the Ohio River.
 Lee was promoted to captain on 3 June 1916.
 For his thesis, he submitted the Manual for Topographers he had written in the Philippines.

 In Wheeling, Lee met and married Sarah Ann Row.
-Reverend Robert E. L. Strider, Sr., who later became the Bishop of the West Virginia, conducted the ceremony at St. Matthew's Church in Wheeling on 24 September 1917.
-The couple's only child, John Clifford Hodges Lee, Jr., was born on 12 July 1918 and would likewise become a career Army officer, serving in World War II and various domestic assignments, ending his career as Colonel leading the Office of Appalachian Studies, and dying in 1975.
+Reverend Robert E. L. Strider Sr., who later became the Bishop of the West Virginia, conducted the ceremony at St. Matthew's Church in Wheeling on 24 September 1917.
+The couple's only child, John Clifford Hodges Lee Jr., was born on 12 July 1918 and would likewise become a career Army officer, serving in World War II and various domestic assignments, ending his career as Colonel leading the Office of Appalachian Studies, and dying in 1975.

 World War I

 Lee was appointed Wood's aide de camp on 23 April 1917, shortly after the United States formally declared war on Germany.
-Wood was offered commands in Hawaii and the Philippines, but turned them down in order to take command of the 89th Division, a newly-formed National Army division at Camp Funston, Kansas.
+Wood was offered commands in Hawaii and the Philippines, but turned them down in order to take command of the 89th Division, a newly-formed National Army division, at Camp Funston, Kansas, in which Wood had been appointed to command.
 Lee, who was promoted to major on 5 August 1917 and lieutenant colonel on 14 February 1918, became the division's acting chief of staff and then assistant chief of staff.